Eating Disorder Treatment

 Owl & Eagle Health and Wellness provides treatment for Eating Disorders in Colorado

-Eating disorders are serious psychiatric illnesses that cause persistent negative thoughts about the body’s appearance, dangerous dysfunction in eating behaviors, and severe emotional distress.
-Eating disorders affect people of all genders, races, ethnicities, ages, sexual orientations, body shapes, sizes, and weights.
-Eating disorders cause people to develop severe anxiety and unhappiness related to food, eating, and their body, and to make efforts to change or control their eating.
-These efforts can become excessive and ingrained and can lead to malnourishment, additional health problems, and even death.
-People with eating disorders frequently have co-occurring mental health disorders such as mood disorders, anxiety disorders, substance use disorders, PTSD, OCD, and personality disorders.
+Eating disorders are serious psychiatric illnesses that cause people to develop severe anxiety and unhappiness related to food, eating, and their body.
+People with Eating Disorders may make efforts to change or control eating that can become excessive and ingrained and can lead to malnourishment, additional health problems, and even death.
+We can help.

 At Owl & Eagle Health and Wellness, our team of board-certified psychiatric nurse practitioners and psychotherapists offer compassionate, team-based treatment for eating disorders.
 We get to know you, and design a holistic treatment plan combining up to date psychiatric treatments with psychotherapy and evidence based integrative care.
 This holistic approach can effectively treat your eating disorder and any co-occurring mental health disorders, while helping you improve your overall health and well-being.